Scams are all over the place and touch on almost every facet of life.

 Well, children’s authors, and all other authors, aren’t exempt.

-These scams range from online services that will publish your book, edit and proof your manuscript, create your illustrations (if you’re a children’s author), market your book, and even create a website for you.
+These scams range from online services that will publish your book, edit and proofread your manuscript, create your illustrations (if you’re a children’s author), market your book, and even create a website for you.

 One client hired a self-publishing company, a subsidiary of a major publishing company, to do the illustrations for a book I wrote for him.

-The illustrations cost him over $10,000 and they were poorly done.
+The illustrations cost him over $10,000, and they were poorly done.

 Another client decided to use one of these self-publishing services to market his book and create an author website.